2.13 Provisions and contingencies:

 Note:

-ii) During the year under audit, the company has not defaulted in repayment of principal and interest.
+i) During the year the company has not defaulted in repayment of principal and interest.

 The Company has one class of equity shares having a par value of Re.
 1 each (previous year: having a par value of Re.
 1 each).
 Each holder of equity shares is entitled to one vote per share.
 In the event of liquidation of the Company, the holder of the equity shares will be entitled to receive any of the remaining assets of the Company, after distribution of all the preferential amounts.
 However, no such preferential amounts exists currently.
 The distribution will be in proportion to the number of equity shares held by the shareholders.
 The Company declares and pays dividend in Indian rupees.
 The dividend proposed by the Board of Directors is subject to the approval of shareholders in the ensuing Annual General Meeting.

-During the year ended 31 March 2024, dividend recognized as distribution to equity shareholders was H17.00 per share consisting of final dividend of H3.00 per share for previous year ended 31 March 2023 and interim dividend of H14 per share for year ended 31 March 2024.
-The total dividend appropriated amounts to H25,233 lakhs (Previous Year: H14,823 lakhs).
+During the year ended 31 March 2025, dividend recognized as distribution to equity shareholders was r 5 per share for year ended 31 March 2025.
+The total dividend appropriated amounts to r29,964 lakhs (Previous Year: r25,233 lakhs).

 Capital Redemption reserve